opentracing/opentracing.io/instrumenting-ipc-frameworks.md

 Just like on the server side, we have to recognize whether we need to start a new trace or connect with an already-active trace.
 For instance, most microservices act as both client *and* server within the larger distributed system, and their outbound client requests should be associated with whatever request the service was handling at the time.
 If there's an active trace, you'll start a span for the client request with the active span as its parent.
 Otherwise, the span you start will have no parent.

 How you recognize whether there is an active trace depends on how you're storing active spans.
-If you're using a global context, then you can do something like this:
+If you're using a request context, then you can do something like this:

 ```
 if hasattr(ctx, active_span):